wordofwarning/wordofwarning.org/current/2022-worksahead/mccaffrey/index.md

 An interactive work-in-progress with remote-controlled cars, house parties, and a chaotic courtroom, *Sometimes history needs a push* considers how we make sense of the world, and asks "if people seized political power for themselves, what would they do with it?"

 #### Artist
-Ross is a Manchester-based theatre-maker and musician.
-He makes work that centres around people, power, and what makes us tick.
-He was a founding member of theatre company Powder Keg, winners of the Hodgkiss Award 2016, and has toured nationally + internationally with The Javaad Alipoor Company.
-He is a CYC alumnus.
+A Manchester-based theatre-maker + musician, Ross makes work that centres around people, power, and what makes us tick.
+A founding member of theatre company Powder Keg (winners of the Hodgkiss Award 2016), he has toured nationally + internationally with The Javaad Alipoor Company, and is a CYC alumnus.
 Past collaborations include Gob Squad, Daniel Bye, and Stacy Makishi.

 #### Credits
 Written + performed by Ross McCaffrey<br>Dramaturgy + mentoring by Peader Kirk<br>With special thanks to Emma Geraghty + Josh Coates.<br>